matiwinnetou/play-hysterix/README.md

 - 0.1.12 - bug fix in case request caching was disabled, markSuccess was never invoked.
 - 0.2.0 - initial support for streaming hysterix stream to hystrix dashboard UI
 - 0.2.1 - improved generics handling, HysterixRequestsCache is now generics enabled + percentiles and bug fixes
+- 0.2.2 - concurrency bug fix in controller

 ## TODO
 - INSPECT THREAD SAFETY of the library